Over the past few years, more and more attention has been given towards the mental health of Canadians.

 Like a physical illness, you can best help someone with anxiety by first understanding the illness.
 Once the condition of anxiety is understood, you will be better able to assist them when you see them struggling with their anxiety.
 And helping them helps you!

 First of all, it is important to understand that anxiety disorders are not the same as the nervousness you may feel before an important meeting, or the worry that may arise right before checking your bank account balance or before your kids arrive home from a party.
+Being temporarily anxious or nervous about exams, job interviews, winter weather, new situations, first dates, joining new social groups or volunteer groups, etc. is to be expected.
+However, this is not the case for people experiencing moderate to severe anxiety.

-When someone has an anxiety disorder - whether diagnosed or not - they are living with difficult symptoms on a regular basis, and these symptoms can be severe and interfere with all facets of life - home life, work life, play, and relationships.
+When someone has an anxiety disorder - whether diagnosed or not - they are living with difficult symptoms on a regular basis, and these symptoms can be severe and interfere with all facets of life - home life, work life, social life, and relationships.
 Excessive, uncontrollable anxiety is quite different from the anxiety that we all experience as part of everyday life.

 Anxiety can be best understood as a continuum.
 It can range from mild, moderate, or severe, to panic.
 When there is real danger or a real threat, anxiety can propel us into action and eventually to safety.
 Anxiety becomes problematic when a person experiences moderate or severe anxiety or panic when there is in fact no immediate danger or threat.